Cartman-Digital/www.cartman.fi/README.md

 - Optionally change the value of "Editor: Quick Suggestions" to enable quick suggestions on strings

 Known issues:
-- using nesting in css files causes vscode to fail it's validation checks.
-This functionality relies on tailwincss/nesting component.
-Syntax is valid by that component but it's not supported by linter.
-Under investigation
+- Tailwind parser used in the project is not true less parser and might experience issues when processing less files with some expressions in them.
+These files are still css files with nesting enabled.
+Less file definition is used here to prevent vscode validation from breaking with the nesting enabled by Tailwindcss.